"*" indicates required fields

 The Beast/Edge of Hell/Macabre Cinema, Kansas City – This complex of haunted houses will have you sleeping with the lights on.
 Choose one or make it a weekend trip and experience all three.
 State-of-the-art animatronic props, grizzly fiends and horrifying discoveries will have you crying for your mommy.
 Will you have what it takes to drop down a five-story pitch-black slide?
-Don't worry, the staff will give you a nudge if you need some motivation.
-If that doesn't scare you, wait until you come face-to-face with Medusa, the Guinness World Record largest snake in captivity, measuring 25 feet 2 inches (and that was her length seven years ago)!
-Outside, the scare cast roams the free Festival of the Full Moon where you'll find hayrides, fire throwers and food.
+Don’t worry, the staff will give you a nudge if you need some motivation.
+If that doesn’t scare you, wait until you come face-to-face with Medusa, the Guinness World Record largest snake in captivity, measuring 25 feet 2 inches (and that was her length eleven years ago)!

 Worlds of Fun Halloween Haunt, Kansas City – This theme park is transformed into a foggy nightmare as hundreds of creatures seek their prey.
 Will you make it out alive?

-The Darkness/The Hive Zombie Experience/Terror Visions 3D, St. Louis – The Darkness has been making visitors wet their pants for 25 years.
-The newly renovated and expanded haunted house is bigger and better than ever with several new attractions sure to send a shiver down your spine.
+The Darkness/The Hive Zombie Experience/Terror Visions 3D, St. Louis – The Darkness has been making visitors wet their pants for 29 years.
+Its new location in Soulard is better than ever with several new attractions sure to send a shiver down your spine.
 Don’t mind the body parts affixed to the ceiling, just make sure you keep all yours attached!
 Will you have the courage to walk through their sewer system knowing Pennywise is lurking nearby?
-More clowns can be found at Terror Visions, an all-new black light 3D experience.
+More clowns can be found at Terror Visions, a black light 3D experience.

 House of the Occult at Lemp Brewery, St. Louis – There’s something mind-blowing about a haunted house located inside…well…a haunted building.
 Hopefully the resident spirits are not disturbed by the demonic entities performing satanic rituals underground.
 Take your own peek at their cave system to discover the horrors that await.

 Creepyworld, Fenton – Boasting 13 attractions in one location, Creepyworld has been called the biggest Screampark in America.
 See if you have what it takes to escape the clutches of Jason as he descends on Camp Blood.
 Looking for a slower pace?
 Try the Trick R Treat Haunted Hayride.
 Did I mention serial killers inhabit the neighborhood?

 Fear Fest, Columbia – One of the biggest haunted houses in central Missouri, Fear Fest provides multiple attractions in one location.
-From first sight, you'll be hesitant to enter the ramshackle house filled with nightmares.
+From first sight, you’ll be hesitant to enter the ramshackle asylum filled with nightmares.
 The brave can heighten their experience by purchasing a “Blackout” ticket – try to escape the entire Fear Fest complex with only a glow stick to light the way (please note, this is a special, two-night event.)